-Yet, some advertisers use their presentation to try and highlight how smart they are.
-Using lengthy sentences filled jargon and elaborate vocabulary to impress their audience.
+Yet, some advertisers use their presentations to try and highlight how smart they are.
+Using lengthy sentences filled with jargon and elaborate vocabulary to impress their audience.
 But what ends up doing is leaving their reader scratching their head, trying to figure the message behind all that repetition.
 Don’t be that type of marketer.

 Put your reader first when delivering your marketing message.
 Use short sentences and paragraphs whenever possible.
-Be specific with you’re trying to convey.
+Be specific with what you’re trying to convey.
 And avoid technical jargon when you’re marketing someone other than an engineer.